 As fast as events have unfolded in Ukraine, global eyes have focused on President Zelenskyy as a leader who can be trusted, a leader who inspires.
-Around him many anything-but-ordinary Ukrainians have stepped-up into unprecedented leadership breaches, have become heroes of our time.
+Around him, many anything-but-ordinary Ukrainians have stepped up into unprecedented leadership breaches, and have become heroes of our time.

 What makes someone a trusted leader?
 What makes someone an inspiring leader?

 Holding the image of President Zelenskyy and the people of Ukraine in prime focus – drawing on leadership research into what makes for a trusted leader:

 1. Is visible and competent

 2. Is reliable - consistently matching words and deeds

 3. Is a relationship builder - showing care for others

 4. Is other-centred in taking action - not self-interested

 These same events have rendered President Zelenskyy and his team unequivocally inspiring, as a people of: